Cincinnati ADU

 ADU Size Limits

-ADU Size Limits in Cincinnati: Detached ADU: up to 800 sq ft (max height: 20 feet).
-Attached ADU: Up to 30% of primary dwelling gross floor area.
-Cincinnati Municipal Code Title XXVI.
-Detached ADUs limited to 800 sqft.
-Attached/internal ADUs limited to 30% of primary dwelling gross floor area.
-Cincinnati's hillside neighborhoods mean detached ADU placement requires careful slope analysis.
+ADU Size Limits in Cincinnati: Detached ADU: up to Not to exceed sq ft of principal dwelling (max height: 25 feet).
+Attached ADU: Not to exceed sq ft of principal dwelling.
+Cincinnati Municipal Code §1421-06(g): an ADU's square footage may not exceed that of the principal single-family dwelling (excluding unfinished spaces).
+No fixed 800 sqft or 30% cap applies.
+Cincinnati's hillside neighborhoods mean detached ADU placement may require careful slope analysis.
 JADU is a California-specific designation not used in Ohio.
 Cincinnati's architectural density in neighborhoods like Columbia-Tusculum and Mt.
 Adams makes internal carriage house conversion a common ADU approach.

 TypeMax SizeMax Height